 Are you looking for educational subscription boxes for kids ages 6-12?
 Little Global Citizens is an awesome kids subscription box that highlights different countries with books, crafts, and activities.

-This post about Little Global Citizens contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Little Global Citizens was written by family travel expert Marcie Cheung and contains affiliate links, which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 This summer is definitely not the summer I planned at the beginning of the year.
-My kids were all signed up for some fun summer camps and I was planning some super cool vacations to Hawaii and Disneyland.
+My kids were all signed up for some fun summer camps, and I was planning some super cool vacations in Hawaii and Disneyland.

 But, like many other families, our plans changed.

 So, instead of getting out and exploring the world this year, I’m bringing the world to my kids.
-We’re watching a few foreign kids movies and also talking about life in other parts of the United States.
+We watched a few foreign kids’ movies and talked about life in other parts of the United States.

-I’m all about taking advantage of resources that are geared to help kids understand the world around us.
-So, when I saw a Facebook ad for Little Global Citizens, I was really curious what it’s all about.
+I’m all about taking advantage of resources that help kids understand the world around them.
+So, when I saw a Facebook ad for Little Global Citizens, I was really curious about what it was all about.

 After scrolling through their website, I noticed that they offered a sibling box.
-That’s where they provide twice as many craft supplies so that 2 kids can do the hands on activities, without forcing parents to buy 2 boxes.
+In this box, they provide twice as many craft supplies so that two kids can do hands-on activities without forcing parents to buy two boxes.

 That’s what the selling point was for me.

-Plus, I’ve been trying to support small businesses as much as I can right now.
-So, I bought one of the boxes to thoroughly check it out and see what my kids thought.
+Plus, I’ve been trying to support small businesses as much as I can right now, so I bought one of the boxes to thoroughly test it out and see what my kids thought.

 What is Little Global Citizens

-Little Global Citizens is a kids subscription box that highlights people and places all over the world.
+Little Global Citizens is a kids’ subscription box that highlights people and places all over the world.
+This is one of the coolest ways to introducing children to what’s out there in the “real world.”

-This kids travel subscription box includes crafts, books, activities, and even a special treat.
-And it comes with a detailed guide for families to learn about a country together.
+This kids’ travel subscription box includes crafts, books, activities, and even a special treat.
+It also comes with a detailed guide for families to learn about a country together.

-There are new boxes every two months focusing on different countries.
+There are new boxes every two months focusing on different countries, and one box features one country.
 In the past, they’ve covered Thailand, Ghana, India, China, Jamaica, and Egypt.
-The newest one is all about England.

 They also sell individual boxes for past countries, which is a great option if you don’t want to commit to a subscription.
 Or if you just want to learn about a specific country.
 They currently have Kenya, India, Egypt, and Thailand boxes for sale.